jieter/django-tables2/docs/index.rst

             This functionality is also available via the ``exclude`` keyword argument to a table's constructor.

+            However, unlike some of the other ``Meta`` options, providing the ``exclude`` keyword to a table's constructor **won't override** the ``Meta.exclude``.
+Instead, it will be effectively be *added* to it. i.e. you can't use the constructor's ``exclude`` argument to *undo* an exclusion.

+    .. attribute:: model

+        A model to inspect and automatically create corresponding columns.

+        :type: Django model
+        :default: ``None``

+        This option allows a Django model to be specified to cause the table to automatically generate columns that correspond to the fields in a model.

     .. attribute:: order_by

         The default ordering. e.g. ``('name', '-age')``.
 A hyphen ``-`` can be